babel/notes/2017-02/feb-22.md

 ### Babel 7 updates

-- [Planning for Babel 7](https://github.com/babel/babel.github.io/pull/1166): what's going on so far.
+- [Planning for Babel 7](https://github.com/babel/babel.github.io/pull/1166): What's going on so far.
 - [Upgrade to Babel 7](https://github.com/babel/babel.github.io/pull/1146): Will post this soon and update as we go along for people that want to use it early.

-Will do a few pre-releases to test.
-But need to think about upgrade path for libraries/apps, open source and everyone else.
+Will do a few pre-releases to test; need to think about upgrade path for oss libraries and everyone else.

 ### Getting Contributors

 - Big focus on [`beginner-friendly`](https://github.com/babel/babel/issues?q=is%3Aissue+label%3Abeginner-friendly+is%3Aclosed) issues for Babel 7: it's been really awesome to see the contributions
 - We are accepted to [Rails Girls Summer of Code](https://teams.railsgirlssummerofcode.org/projects/177-babel): please spread the word!
 - We made our application for Google Summer of Code: https://github.com/babel/babel/wiki/Google-Summer-of-Code-Proposals
+- Open Collective?

 If you have any suggestions on how we can do more, please reach out! (comment here, join slack, or twitter)